King Charles pays light-hearted tribute to comedian Barry Humphries at Sydney memorial service

 Humphries’ comic characters “poked and prodded us, exposed pretensions, punctured pomposity, surfaced insecurities but, most of all, made us laugh at ourselves,” Charles wrote.

-Among celebrities who sent video tributes to the Australian-born entertainer, who spent decades in London, included composer Andrew Lloyd Webber and comedians Jimmy Carr, David Walliams and Rob Brydon.
-Prime Minister Anthony Albanese also paid tribute.
+Among celebrities who sent video tributes to the Australian-born entertainer, who spent decades in London, were composer Andrew Lloyd Webber, musician Elton John and comedians Jimmy Carr, David Walliams and Rob Brydon.
+Media magnate Rupert Murdoch and Prime Minister Anthony Albanese also paid tribute.